jaspector

 No public countywide general building permit exists for ordinary construction in unincorporated San Saba County.
 Verified county permits/approvals are: OSSF permit for new construction or modification of on-site sewage facility; floodplain/development permit for regulated floodplain development; Commissioners Court approval for underground crossings and lines in county road right-of-way; subdivision plat approval and compliance.

-Typical processing time is No public processing-time estimate found for floodplain, right-of-way, or subdivision approvals.
+Building permit processing times in unincorporated San Saba County, TX typically run No public processing-time estimate found for floodplain, right-of-way, or subdivision approvals.
 OSSF packet does not publish a fixed turnaround time..
+Timelines can vary based on project complexity and current department workload.